haooozi/GLT-T/README.md

 ## Acknowledgement
 This repo builds on the top of [Open3DSOT](https://github.com/Ghostish/Open3DSOT).

-Thank shanjiayao for his implementation of [PTT](https://github.com/shanjiayao/PTT).

-Thank Jasonkks for his implementation of [PTTR](https://github.com/Jasonkks/PTTR).
+Thank shanjiayao for his implementation of [PTT](https://github.com/shanjiayao/PTT), and Jasonkks for his implementation of [PTTR](https://github.com/Jasonkks/PTTR).